maximoskp/guitarpro_to_audio/README.md

 and then it renders each midi file to audio command-line musescore to create multitrack renderings of GP files.

 A json file is also generated that describes the category of the instrument in each track, including guitar, bass, drums, keyboards and other.

+### gp2altbass_audio

+Converts guitar pro files in the files/gp directory (e.g., from the DadaGP dataset) to multitrack audio using python.

+While seperating the tracks, it identifies the bass track and performs multiple rounds of alterations in notes selected at random.
+It also records what type of alterations happened and the timestamp of the alteration.
+These data are stored in a csv file.

 # How to run